-Even so, the deep ideological and political disagreements and the personal rivalry between the two sides didn't prevent 'Sulam' and Eldad to strive for cooperation with 'Herut' in certain areas, in part out of their desire to become in some way a conceptual source of authority that may influence 'Herut's way, and serve as its ideological 'gatekeeper'.
-In the absence of any other choice, Eldad agreed to accept Menachem Begin as the current leader of the Revisionist camp, but he expected that in return Begin will be ready to accept him as his mentor and senior adviser.
-These conditions were not acceptable to the other side.
+Even so, the deep ideological and political rift and the personal rivalry between the two sides did not prevent Sulam and Eldad from cooperating with Herut in certain areas, in part out of their desire to become, in some way, a source of conceptual authority that could wield some influence over Herut’s decisions by serving as its ideological “gatekeeper.”
+Eldad had no choice other than to accept Menachem Begin as the leader of the Revisionist camp but he expected that, in return, Begin would be willing to accept Eldad as his mentor and senior adviser.
+However, these conditions were not acceptable to Begin and his camp.

-'Sulam' and the radical critique of the 'Ben-Gurion State'
+Sulam and the radical critique of the Ben-Gurion State

-After the discussion of the components of the 'Kingdom of Israel' idea and its development, and the function of 'Sulam' as an enclave culture with different Habitus - worldview that shaped its positions on basic civic and political questions, we will examine further the relations between the group and the local governing bodies, especially the General Security Service (then known as the Shin-Bet).
-We will also examine the ideological and the political discourse between 'Sulam' and two other ideological and anti-establishment groups which operated at the arena at the same time and adopted a radical vision on the question of the identity and goals of the Israeli state.
-The first one was the weekly Haolam Hazeh edited by Uri Avnery (that also acted as an ideological-political movement), and 'The Center for Young Hebrews', which operated by activists of the former Canaanite movement led by Yonatan Ratosh, who resumed their action after the establishment of the state and until 1953.
-The discourse of the three groups reflected the ideological and political mood that developed on the fringes of Israeli society in its first years and the way in which the fringe factors referred to the governmental and political center.
+Having discussed the Kingdom of Israel concept and its development, and the function of Sulam as an enclave culture with its own habitus, or worldview, that shaped its positions on basic civic and political questions, we now examine in greater detail the relations between the group and the local governing bodies, especially the General Security Service, better known as the Shin Bet.
+We will also examine the ideological and political discourse between Sulam and two other ideological and anti-establishment centers of political activity at that time and which adopted radical ideas on the question of the identity and goals of the Israeli state.
+The first of these was HaOlam HaZeh. the weekly magazine edited by Uri Avnery that also acted as an ideological-political movement, and The Center for Young Hebrews, led by Yonatan Ratosh, which was operated by activists of the former Canaanite movement.
+Basically opposed to Zionism and devoted to restoring the ancient Hebrew civilization, they resumed activities after the establishment of the state, operating until 1953.
+The discourse of these three extreme groups reflected the ideological and political mood that developed on the fringes of Israeli society in its first years and the way in which the fringe factions referred to the governmental and political center.

-Throughout their years of activity 'Sulam's heads engaged in continuous journalistic and public activity that reflected their harsh and sometimes blatant criticism against Mapai and Prime Minister David Ben-Gurion.
-'Sulam' journal regularly included harsh attacks against the government's policy in almost every area, warning that its consequences could even lead to the destruction of the state.
-One of the main issues to criticsm was the failed foreign and security policy of the government which doesn't give a real response to the frequent infiltration attacks that caused many casualties among the country’s citizens (many of them in frontier areas that were populated by Olim).
-The severe attacks undermined the citizen's sense of personal security and damaged national morale.
-As a result, 'Sulam' accused the government that the failing foreign and security policy, "pushing us into a political abyss".
+Throughout their years of activity, Sulam’s leaders engaged in continuous journalistic and public activity expressing their harsh and sometimes blatantly personal criticism of Mapai and Prime Minister David Ben-Gurion.
+Sulam’s journal regularly included harsh attacks on government policy in almost every area, often accompanied by predictions of the catastrophic destruction of the Israeli nation itself.
+One of the main areas subject to criticism was the foreign and security policy of the government which failed to offer a real response to the frequent infiltration attacks that caused many civilian casualties (many of them in frontier areas that were populated by immigrants (olim).
+The attacks undermined the citizens’ sense of personal security and damaged national morale.
+As a result, Sulam accused the government of a failing foreign and security policy which was “pushing us into a political abyss.”

-Another arena for attacks was opened for 'Sulam' in January 1954, with the opening of the legal proceedings in the defamation lawsuit filed by the state authorities in the case of Dr. Israel Kasztner (who was a Mapai activist and served as the spokesman of the Ministry of Trade and Industry), in response to Malkiel Greenwald's blame that Kasztner collaborated with The Nazis during and after the Holocaust period.
-After Judge Benjamin Halevy published his ruling that rejected the lawsuit and accepted most of Greenwald's claims (June 1955), 'Sulam' coined the term 'Kastnerism', which meant that Kasztner's conduct as revealed in the trial, is consistent with the "cooperation" of Mapai leaders with the enemies during the Mandate period, and especially against their opponents from the Revisionist camp.
+Another opportunity for Sulam to attack the government presented itself in January 1954 with the opening of legal proceedings in the defamation lawsuit filed by State authorities in the case of Dr. Israel Kastner (who was a Mapai activist and served as the spokesman of the Ministry of Trade and Industry), in response to the accusation of a citizen, Malkiel Greenwald, that Kastner had collaborated with the Nazis during and even after the Holocaust.
+After Judge Benjamin Halevy published his ruling rejecting the lawsuit and accepting most of Greenwald's claims (June 1955), Sulam coined the term “Kastnerism,” meaning that Kastner’s conduct, as revealed in the trial, was analogous to the “cooperation” of Mapai leaders with the enemies during the Mandate period, and especially against their opponents from the Revisionist camp.